molds/molds/doc/README.txt

 How to Write Input-files:

    Comment Out:
-      Sentences starting with "//" or "#" in input-files are treated as comments.
+      Lines starting with "//" or "#" in input-files are treated as comments.

    SCF: